-Yesterday I said I’d explain how a woman’s yoni plays a big part in Christianity!
+Yesterday I said I’d explain how the yoni plays a big part in Christianity!

 Jesus’ ministry involved fish on a number of occasions, e.g. he fed 5,000 people with 5 loaves and two fish, and was able to pay his taxes with the coin from a fish’s mouth.

-There’s so much symbolism (and Numerology) in this story alone, but let me just explain how the symbol of the fish, used to represent Jesus, refers to the yoni.
+There’s so much symbolism, Numerology, and sacred geometry in this story alone, so let me start by explaining how the symbol of the fish used to represent Jesus, refers to the yoni.

-This ancient geometric symbol is made by overlapping two circles, and is the beginning of a sequence that forms the Seed of Life:
+This ancient geometric symbol is made by overlapping two circles, which is the beginning of a sequence that forms the Seed of Life:

 ‘Piscis’ refers to the middle section which resembles a fish (Piscis/Pisces).